In the footsteps of Marie Louise, Duchess of Parma

 Regio Theatre, Parma | Ph.
 Paolo Barone

-Another little jewel is the “violetta” the violet, it seems that Marie Louise just arrived in Parma, was personally in charge of their cultivation.
+Another little jewel is the “violetta” (the little violet): it seems that Marie Louise, just arrived in Parma, was personally in charge of their cultivation.
 The first bottles of the perfume “Violetta di Parma” were produced after a long and patient work by the monks of Annunciata supported by the Duchess, they were made solely for the personal use of Maria Luigia.